 Age of consent

 The age at which couples can marry/form a civil partnership in Scotland still remains lower than that in England.
 Couples have to be 18 years in England without parental consent but in Scotland they have to be aged only 16 years or over on the day of their wedding/registration.

-14 clear days' notice of your intention to marry/form your civil partnerhsip, to allow for legal objections, is all that is required in Scotland.
+28 clear days' notice of your intention to marry/form your civil partnerhsip, to allow for legal objections, is required in Scotland.
 In England, you have to give a minimum 15 clear days’ notice.